-The legislation establishing LMS—the Metrology Act, 1996—updated centuries of weights and measures law.
-It also provided LMS inspectors with the powers to inspect trading premises and test instruments or goods for compliance with the two Acts.
+The legislation establishing Legal Metrology — the Metrology Act, 1996 — updated centuries of weights and measures law.
+It also provided Legal Metrology inspectors with the powers to inspect trading premises and test instruments or goods for compliance with the two Acts.

 The legal framework also takes account of European legislation on measuring instruments and units of measurement.